-We were surprised, however, because this meant the Mythic was slightly heavier than a size long Feathered Friends Merlin—a warmer bag that also includes a burly full-length zipper.
-Overall, the Mythic is still ultralight, with an outstanding warmth-to-weight ratio, but the even lighter Merlin bests it.
+We were surprised, however, because this meant the Mythic was slightly heavier than a size long Feathered Friends Hummingbird—a warmer bag that also includes a burly full-length zipper.
+Overall, the Mythic is still ultralight, with an outstanding warmth-to-weight ratio, but the even lighter Hummingbird bests it.

 One aspect of this bag that's compromised to achieve its low weight is its comfort.
 The Mythic 400 features some of the narrowest dimensions of any bag we tried.
 Testers specifically complained about the lower end of the bag feeling constrictive.
 We were big fans, however, of softness of its liner fabric and cozy loft of its premium down.